svigerske/mp/doc/source/modeling-tools.rst

 In this mode, non-linear expressions are recomputed and compared to solver values.
 The recomputation is performed similar to how AMPL does it when asked to display objective value or constraint body / slack.
-Thus, "idealistic" violations mean objective and constraint expressions reported in AMPL may be different from the solver.
+Thus, "idealistic" violations mean that objective and constraint expressions reported in AMPL may be different from the solver.
 While the most serious type of violations are the "realistic" ones, the "idealistic" mode warns about (significant) differences when expressions are recomputed from scratch.
+By default, "idealistic" check is performed for objective values only.
+To enable it for constraints, use
+:ref:`option <solver-options>` ``chk:mode``.

 Consider the following example.

 .. code-block:: ampl